FarahYusri12/Warfarin/README.md

 ---

+## 📌**Project structure**

 ## 📌**Conclusion**

 This analysis confirms that increasing genetic risk scores (based on **CYP2C9** and **VKORC1**) are generally associated with lower warfarin doses.

 This suggests that pre-treatment genetic testing could support safer and more effective warfarin dosing.

-> ⚠️ Note: This is a simulation based on rule-based scoring and retrospective data.
-Clinical application requires validation and population-specific adjustments.
+> ⚠️ Disclaimer: This project is for educational purposes only.
+Not intended for clinical decision-making

 ---